Starwarsfan2099/starwarsfan2099.github.io/_posts/2022-06-07-cellebirte-ctf-beth.md

 ![Mountains Search](https://starwarsfan2099.github.io/public/2022-06-05/31.JPG){:.shadow}
 {: refdef}

 The email was to `livingstonhank11@gmail.com` and is the solution to this question.
+{:.success}

 ### Question 32 – 10pts